Plypy/My-Hexo-Folder/source/_posts/2015-01-25-winter-bricks.md

 - life
 ---

-A weeks ago, the 5th semester of my university life had ended.
+A week ago, the 5th semester of my university life had ended.
 It was not bad, I had new things learned, new concepts adopted, few old minds enhanced, few essential questions discovered, and maybe myself found.